gamemanual0/gm0/source/docs/software/tutorials/mecanum-drive.rst

    IMU.Parameters parameters = new IMU.Parameters(new RevHubOrientationOnRobot(
            RevHubOrientationOnRobot.LogoFacingDirection.UP,
            RevHubOrientationOnRobot.UsbFacingDirection.FORWARD));
-   // Without this, data retrieving from the IMU throws an exception imu.initialize(parameters);
+   // Without this, the REV Hub's orientation is assumed to be logo up / USB forward imu.initialize(parameters);

 The angle needs to be read every loop.